gem/oq-engine/doc/adv-manual/point-source-gridding.rst

 By increasing the ``pointsource_distance`` parameter and decreasing the ``ps_grid_spacing`` parameter one can make the approximation as precise as wanted, at the expense of a larger runtime.

+NB: the fact that the Canada model with 7 cities can be made 26 times faster does not mean that the same speedup apply when you consider 130,000+ sites.
+A test with ps_grid_spacing=pointsource_distance=50 km gives a speedup of 11 times, which is still very significant.